atticus-sullivan/cheatsheet_tmpl/README.md

 You're free to use other tools like `latexmk` but you might want to adjust the `Makefile` accordingly.

+## Getting started
+- clone the repository
+- check dependencies (handle issues)
+- read through `preamble.tex`, most importantly the `NewDocumentCommand` `DeclareMathOperator` `NewDocumentEnvironment` statements as using the provided commands/environments might be useful when writing the content.
+- strip `main.tex` of everything you don't need (you might not need all otr even none of the generated tables)
+- create a new section-file in `sections/` (or copy the `sections/example.tex`), put your content there and add `\input{sections/<your section-file name>}` in `main.tex` (as shown with `sections/example.tex`).
+- Also feel free to tamper with the `preamble.tex` as you want to, remove packets you don't need, add some etc. The ones contained there are more like a suggestion what might be useful.

 ## Files
 This section briefly goes over the files belonging to this template